 This includes excessive drinking and smoking.
 Smoking leads to shrinking of the brain.
 There is also a 35% increased risk of stroke, which has its own significant neurological implications.
 As for alcohol, excessive drinking kills brain cells.
-Cut down your intake to a minimum each week, which means no binge drinking.
+Cut down your intake to a minimum each can really help.
+The first is brisk movement for 30 minutes, such as a good morning walk.
+The second is to do something slow with gentle and varied patterns of movement, such as Thai Chi or yoga.
+Both of these types of exercise are important and are most effective when used in an alternating fashion.